twsnmp/twsnmpfk/frontend/src/help/en/polling.md

 * **Type**
   The monitoring protocol/type (e.g., ping, tcp, http, dns, gNMI, syslog, mail).
 * **Log**
-  Log recording mode (None, normal only, error only, always, AI analysis, etc.).
+  Log recording mode (None, normal only, error only, always, Anomaly, etc.).
 * **Last Checked**
   The date and time when the polling was last executed.